 Editing Podcasts in Audacity

-Audacity as a recording and editing software is a great free alternative to many expensive softwares as it has most of the advanced editing capabilities.
+Audacity as a recording and editing software is a great free alternative to many other expensive software as it has most of the advanced editing capabilities.
 Even in this case, there are lots of online tutorials available to learn everything there is to know about it.

 Editing Podcasts in Adobe Audition

-Adobe Audition is not necessarily required to edit just a podcast as it is designed for more complex audio tracks, however it maybe worth considering if you have lots of high end equipment such as expensive audio interfaces and mixers, and you need a software with the capability of keeping up.
+Adobe Audition is not necessarily required to edit just a podcast as it is designed for more complex audio tracks, however, it may be worth considering if you have lots of high-end equipment such as expensive audio interfaces and mixers, and you need software with the capability of keeping up.

-Another type of software that is worth mentioning here and downloading if you will be conducting interviews over Skype are the call recording softwares for the platform.
+Another type of software that is worth mentioning here and downloading if you will be conducting interviews over Skype is the call recording software for the platform.
 This will make it a lot easier to potentially have guests and collaborations with individuals from around the world.
-Two of the most widely used softwares for such purposes are: Ecamm Call Recorder for Mac ($29.95 USD) and Pamela for PC ($21.25 USD).
+Two of the most widely used software for such purposes are Ecamm Call Recorder for Mac ($29.95 USD) and Pamela for PC ($21.25 USD).